Skip to main content

 Tips for beginners:

-Practise regularly: The tuba requires regular practice as control of the low range and breathing capacity need to be improved.
+Practise regularly: The tuba requires regular practice, as control over the low register and breathing capacity need to be improved.

 Frequently asked questions about the tuba

-1. is tuba playing difficult to learn?
+1. Is the tuba difficult to learn?

 2. Which tuba is best for beginners?